 How the latest technologies are likely to impact hold baggage screening

 Airport security is on the brink of a major transformation set to make the process safer and more efficient.
 Biometrics, CCTV, risk based assessment, advanced lanes and innovative handling features are just some of the technologies currently being explored – and in some cases trialled – at airports around the world.
-But what impact will these new concepts have on hold baggage handling and screening systems?
+But what impact will these new concepts have on hold baggage screening and handling systems?

 Bagged and tagged: Bags are already tagged, tracked and moved around vast airport networks but the biggest change is likely to be electronically linking each piece of luggage to its owner right from check-in through to gate – with demand also growing to link scanning to the passenger’s risk profile.
 This will support risk-based screening and lower both equipment and operational costs.